-Dear Acting Administrator Slavitt and Dr. DeSalvo:
+Dear Acting Administrator Slavitt:

-The American College of Cardiology (ACC) is pleased to submit comments on the notice of proposed rulemaking regarding the Medicare and Medicaid Electronic Health Record (EHR) Incentive Program Stage 3 and 2015 Edition Health Information Technology (Health IT) Certification Criteria, 2015 Edition Base Electronic Health Record (EHR) Definition, and ONC Health IT Certification Program Modifications dated March 30, 2015.
+The American College of Cardiology (ACC) is pleased to submit comments on the final rule regarding the Medicare and Medicaid Electronic Health Record (EHR) Incentive Program Stage 3 dated October 16, 2015.
 The ACC is a 49,000-member medical society that is the professional home for the entire cardiovascular care team.
 The mission of the College is to transform cardiovascular care and improve heart health.
 The ACC leads in the formation of health policy, standards and guidelines.
-The College operates national registries to measure and improve care, provides professional medical education, promotes cardiovascular research and bestows credentials on cardiovascular specialists who meet stringent qualifications.
+The College operates national registries to measure and improve care, provides professional medical education, promotes cardiovascular research and bestows credentials on cardiovascular specialists who meet stringent gualifications.
 The Journal of the American College of Cardiology (JACC), which publishes peer-reviewed research on all aspects of cardiovascular disease, is the most widely read cardiovascular journal worldwide.
 JACC is ranked No. 1 among cardiovascular journals worldwide for its scientific impact.
-We appreciate the opportunity to respond to the government's proposals.
+We appreciate the opportunity to comment on this item.